-Indonesia's death toll jumps as coronavirus surges across SE Asia
+Coronavirus surges across Southeast Asia as Malaysia warns of 'tsunami' of cases

 Thousands of Muslim pilgrims from across Asia gathered in Indonesia on Wednesday for a similar event scheduled for this week despite fears it could also spread the virus.

-“We are more afraid of God,” one of the organisers, Mustari Bahranuddin, told Reuters, when asked about the risk of participants spreading the virus at the event in Gowa in Indonesia’s province of South Sulawesi.
+“We are more afraid of God,” one of the organizers, Mustari Bahranuddin, told Reuters, when asked about the risk of participants spreading the virus at the event in Gowa in Indonesia’s province of South Sulawesi.

 “Because everyone’s human, we fear illnesses, death,” he said.
 “But there’s something more than the body, which is our soul.”

-Malaysia has now shut its borders for travellers, restricted internal movement, closed schools and universities and ordered non-essential businesses to stay shut for two weeks.
+Malaysia has now shut its borders for travelers, restricted internal movement, closed schools and universities and ordered non-essential businesses to stay shut for two weeks.

-Hours before the movement restrictions began in Malaysia, thousands of people queued at bus stations to return to their home towns.
+Hours before the restrictions began in Malaysia, thousands of people queued at bus stations to return to their home towns.
 Hordes of Malaysians who commute daily to Singapore for work crossed the border to spend the next two weeks in Singapore.

 “Mass gatherings at bus terminals and then folks going all over the country from the active COVID-19 area - are we not potentially spreading it nationwide?”
 Malaysian physician Christopher Lee asked on Twitter.